turris-cz/sentinel-sview/README.md

 Data about attackers, passwords and other details are queued on-demand, when a user attempt to access them via web.

+All the data diplayed on web are dated in UTC.

 ## Database

 TimescaleDB is used as the main storage.
 This section describes it's expected